kot149/pmw3610-rs/README.md

 ### Using a different HAL with bit-banging

-To use with a different HAL, implement the `BidirectionalPin` trait for the SDIO pin:
+To use with a different HAL, implement the `BidirectionalPin` trait for the SDIO pin.
+Note that with the `rmk` feature is enabled, the `FlexPin` trait is implemented for nRF and RP boards, so you can use it directly without implementing the `BidirectionalPin` trait.

 ```rust
 use pmw3610_rs::{BidirectionalPin, BitBangSpiBus, Pmw3610, Pmw3610Config};